 - Develop a smart marketing strategy to improve and expand your customer base

 It’s important to note that it doesn’t exist independently from other types of segmentation.
-Characteristics such as a customer’s age, gender, location, income, and occupation frequently correlate to behavioral data.
-That means behavioral data can often be used to confirm certain conclusions about other segmentation data.
+Characteristics such as a customer’s age, gender, location, income, and occupation frequently correlate with behavioral data.
+This means that behavioral data can often be used to confirm certain conclusions about other segmentation data.

 Dividing the market into smaller segments, each with a common variable, allows brands to use valuable time and resources more efficiently.
-If all consumers experienced the same marketing technique, it would only work on some of them.
-By understanding your prospective market better, and dividing them accordingly, you can employ advertising personalization to ensure their needs are met:
+If all consumers experienced the same marketing technique, it would only prove effective for some of them.
+By understanding your prospective market better and dividing them accordingly, you can employ advertising personalization to ensure their needs are met:

 Behavioral targeting has four main advantages:

-- Personalization: Understanding how to target different groups of customers with different offers — at the most appropriate times, through their preferred channels — increases personalization, allowing you to nurture them further along their buying journey
+- Personalization: Understanding how to target different groups of customers with unique offers—at the most appropriate times, through their preferred channels—increases personalization, allowing you to nurture them further along their buying journey.

-- Predictive: Historical behavioral patterns help predict and influence future customer behaviors and outcomes
+- Predictive Insights: Historical behavioral patterns help predict and influence future customer behaviors and outcomes.

 1. Purchasing behavior